GoogleCloudPlatform/deploystack-static-hosting-with-domain/README.md

-# App in a Box - Todo
+# App in a Box - YesOrNoSite

-This is a simple todo application written in containers that uses a MySQL backend along with Redis Caching to drive a API and a frontend that powers a simple little Todo application.
-It also spins up Google Cloud infrastructure to power the application.
+This is a simple site creator that will spin up a Cloud Storage Served static website, fronted by a Google Cloud Load Balancer with an SSL certificate.

 ![ToDo architecture](architecture.png)